Coming January 12, 2021!

 Farrell moves trades the world of jazz for boxing, and becomes business partners with the legendary boxer Floyd Patterson.
 He is eventually forced to flee to a farm in Puerto Rico, with a mob contract on his life.
 After he returns home, with the help of boxing legend Al Braverman, he goes back to jazz and collaborates frequently with his friend Ornette Coleman, the godfather of “Free Jazz.“

-A world-class jazz pianist, Charles Farrell made his living working in Mob-controlled Boston clubs from the time he was a teenager in the 1960s.
-He later traded music for the shady world of professional boxing, managing dozens of fighters, including the notorious Mitch “Blood” Green, who famously lost twice to Mike Tyson—once in the ring, and once in the street.
+A world-class jazz pianist, Charles Farrell made his living working Mob clubs from the time he was a teenager in the 1960s.
+He later moved from music to the complex world of professional boxing, managing dozens of fighters, including the former heavyweight champion Leon Spinks and the former NY gang leader Mitch “Blood” Green, who famously went toe-to-toe with Mike Tyson―once in the ring and once in the street.

-A self-admitted “fight-fixer” and “gangster, ” but not a “tough guy,” Farrell ran afoul of the actual tough guys in the 1990s, and fled to a farm in Puerto Rico, coming home only after an aging boxing legend brokered his safe return.
+A fight-fixer and gangster, Farrell ran afoul of New York mobsters in the 1990s, and fled to a farm in Puerto Rico, coming home only after an aging boxing legend brokered his safe return.

 Booksellers, Librarians, & Reviewers, find (Low)life on Edelweiss